T-vK/GPU-pass-through-compatibility-check/README.md

 - You might also have to disable secure boot in the UEFI.
 - It might also be necessary to disable fastboot in the UEFI.
 - Once you saved the settings and rebooted, enter the boot menu (usually with Esc, F1-F12 or Del) and boot your Fedora stick in EFI / UEFI / non-BIOS mode.
 - Finally when it boots the rest should happen automatically.
-(Work in progress.
-This will not work atm.)
+(It will automatically log you in and start `gpu-pt-check.sh`.)